Congregational Partnership Program (CPP)

 The CPP utilizes volunteers to support families experiencing a housing crisis.
 We would love to connect with you and find ways you can work with us to prevent and end homelessness.
 You can also contact us for inquiries on speaking at events about homelessness in our community.

-- Invite Rachel to speak about ending homelessness, one-on-one, or at a meeting.
+- Invite Jamie to speak about ending homelessness, one-on-one, or at a meeting.

 - Attend an Encounter CPP information Session to learn more.

 - Subscribe to our monthly newsletter.

 - Donate $40 of bus passes or gas cards, so participants can get to job interviews and look for housing.

 - Create welcome baskets for families (cleaning supplies, kitchen goods and household basics) to celebrate their new home.